Issues (Issues album): Critical reception

 At Alternative Press, Brian Kraus rated the album four stars out of five stars as he praised the album's DJ-based breakdowns and called the album a mixture of metalcore and post-hardcore with elements of nu metal.
 Gregory Heaney of AllMusic gave the album a considerably lower score as he criticized the album's sound as the two genres (being metalcore and mainstream pop) saying, "can be a little hard to wrap your head around" and called it a new variant of the old nu metal genre.
 However, he praised its efforts on some tracks.
 Sputnikmusic's Robert Lowe expressed negativity against the album, giving it the lowest rating.
 He criticized the album's use of throwing in random genres with metalcore, including R&B, hip hop and nu metal and stated this failed miserably, calling it a mixture of Limp Bizkit and Justin Bieber elements, and even went as far as to say, "it could be the worst album ever."
 The album was included at number 16 on Rock Sounds "Top 50 Albums of the Year" list.
 The album was included at number 43 on Kerrang!s "The Top 50 Rock Albums Of 2014" list.
+In 2024, John Hill of Loudwire named it the best metalcore album of 2014.